Ljubiša Tumbaković: Shandong Luneng

-In 2003, he would coach Saudi football team Al-Nasr for a short period.
-However, he quickly moved to Chinese football team Shandong Luneng at the beginning of their 2004 league season.
+In 2003, he would coach Saudi team Al Nassr for a short period.
+However, he quickly moved to Chinese team Shandong Luneng at the beginning of their 2004 league season.
 Tumbaković who was the second Serbian to manage Shandong after Slobodan Santrač, was to make a quick impression at the club when he won the Chinese FA Cup and took them second in league.
 Ljubiša would continue to establish Shandong as genuine title contenders throughout the 2005 league season despite them coming third within the league and being unable to retain their FA Cup.
 It was within the 2006 league season which established Shandong as a significant force within the Chinese Super League when they won the league by 17 points and FA cup.
 Their dominance was repeated when they again won the league title in 2008.

 Montenegro

-Tumbaković was appointed head coach of the Montenegrin national team on 19 January 2016 and was sacked on 7 June 2019 after refusing to take charge of a UEFA Euro 2020 qualifying game against Kosovo and abandoning the staff on the match day.
+Tumbaković was appointed head coach of the Montenegro national team on 19 January 2016 and was sacked on 7 June 2019 after refusing to take charge of a UEFA Euro 2020 qualifying game against Kosovo and abandoning the staff on the match day.

 Serbia

-He was appointed as the manager of the Serbian national team on 1 July 2019.
-He left the position in December 2020 after not qualifying for Euro 2020, spectacularly failing against Scotland on penalties.
+He was appointed as the manager of the Serbia national team on 1 July 2019.
+After Serbia finished third in their UEFA Euro 2020 qualifying group, he left the position in December 2020 after not qualifying for Euro 2020, being eliminated by Scotland on penalties in the qualifying play-offs, after star striker Aleksandar Mitrović failed to convert his spot kick in the shootout.